Online Volunteer Programs

 If you have experience in marketing, web development, branding, or design, then you are sure to find many cool organizations that would love your help.
 NGOs and nonprofits around the world seek out business-savvy volunteers to help them make a larger impact and reach audiences who can offer support.
 Virtual volunteering can be especially relevant in these fields since most of this work can be done digitally.

 As always, volunteering is a win-win, since not only will you help traditionally underserved communities, but you can also build your portfolio and strengthen your resume.
-Programs such as Experteering through MovingWorlds make sure to put your own professional development at the center of your experience.
+Some programs make sure to put professional development at the center of your experience.

 While volunteering online may seem like an unusual choice, it’s actually a great opportunity to have a positive impact in our global community without breaking the bank.
 There are several things to keep in mind when deciding to volunteer such as your desired impact, budget, and expectations.

 While volunteering is generally good, it can become a bit complicated when intertwined with tourism.
 Voluntourism, the trend of combining a volunteer trip with tourism, can be rewarding and impactful, but it can also leave communities without the long-lasting support they need.
 Virtual volunteering helps to eliminate this ethical quandary since projects aren’t limited to weeks, but can span months and even years.

 It’s still important to make sure that program fees (if any) are being used to support the community and project.
 Generally, though, there are fewer costs involved with online volunteering, so you can feel more confident that your impact is positive and that your support will have a lasting effect on a community.

 Regardless, it’s important to make sure that you’re supporting a project and program that is responsible.
 You can read more about choosing a volunteer program.